 Q: What are some fire prevention tips parents can give their children?

-A: Parents should talk to their kids about how smoke detectors work, and should try testing smoke detectors when the child/children are sleeping.
+A: Parents should talk to their kids about how smoke detectors work and try testing them when the child/children are sleeping.
 Some smoke detectors will not awaken a child or alert them during heavy sleep.
 Test them so they know what the detector sounds like.

-Another tip I give is to ask if your child knows his or her address and phone number.
+Another tip I give is to ask if your child knows their address and phone number.
 If they don’t, do your best to make sure they memorize them.
-We find that 50% of children in third and fourth grade don’t know their own address or phone number.
-If your child has a hard time remembering numbers, simply write the number in an area where the child spends a lot of time.
+We find that 50% of third and fourth grade children don’t know their address or phone number.
+If your child has difficulty remembering numbers, write the number in an area where the child spends a lot of time.
 Let’s face it; most of us don’t look at the address numbers on our house or apartment that often.

 Q: What resources are available for kids/families if they want to learn more?

 A: A great resource is your local fire department.
-Simply take the time to stop in and ask questions.
+Take the time to stop in and ask questions.
 In addition, information is just a click away.
-The National Fire Protection Agency (NFPA) has great information, as does the Wisconsin State Fire Inspectors Association (WSFIA).
+The National Fire Protection Agency (NFPA) has excellent information, as does the Wisconsin State Fire Inspectors Association (WSFIA).

-Q: What are some of the big lessons you've learned over your career as a firefighter?
+Q: What are some of the big lessons you've learned as a firefighter?

 Another lesson I learned is the importance of changing batteries twice a year.
-It’s amazing how many smoke detectors I see that don’t work simply because the batteries are dead.
+It’s incredible how many smoke detectors I see that don’t work simply because the batteries are dead.

 Q: What, if any, myths exist about fire prevention that you'd like to address?

-Here are other fire safety articles that have been posted on West Bend Cares.
+Here are other fire safety articles posted on West Bend Cares.

 House Fire Prevention: How To Store And Dispose Of Oily Rags